 - The Customer Service Representative receives the mail, prepares a calculator tape of checks received, then deposits the checks from the mail into the bank using a check-scanning machine and online access to First Horizon Bank via online banking.

-- The Customer Service Representative uses a calculator tape along with a printout of First Horizon’s remote capture deposit (RCD) system as a mail log.
-Regular checks are separated from Perkins Loan checks.
+- The Customer Service Representative uses a calculator tape along with a printout of First Horizon’s remote deposit capture (RDC) system as a mail log.
+Regular checks, Scholarship checks and Perkins Loan checks are processed separately.
 If the Customer Service Representative is absent, the Assistant Bursar opens mail and prepares the mail receipts.

 - Cashiers take payments in person.
 Payments can be cash, check or money order.
 No credit cards are accepted at the window.
 The cashier enters the payment into Banner under the student record, and a receipt is printed from Banner.
 The Cashiers count their drawers twice daily, once before the shift and once after the shift. and this is documented in the cashier log.
 At the end of each day, a deposit slip is created accounting for the money collected each day.
 After preparing the deposit slip, the cashier goes to Banner screen TGRCSHR and prints out a cashier report for the session.
 This report contains a listing of the checks and cash receipts made in Banner during the session.
 This report is then attached to the deposit slip.
 The money is locked in a bank bag, then locked in the vault each day for pick up the following morning by the police officer.
 A documented reconciliation is completed daily where the bank returned deposit slips are compared to Banner printouts and the cashiers’ daily reports of their receipts.
 The Bursar or Assistant Bursar signs the analysis report and the entry into IRIS is created and posted daily by Coordinator I. The bank reconciliation is prepared by UT Knoxville.